-The details, however, vary between the two generic types and the purpose of this Best Practice Guide is to provide guidance on the safe siting, erection, use, maintenance, thorough examination and dismantling of SETCs, together with the management and planning of these activities.
+The details, however, vary between the two generic types and the purpose of this Best Practice Guide is to provide guidance on the safe siting, erection, use, maintenance, thorough examination, and dismantling of SETCs, together with the management and planning of these activities.

 Self erecting tower

-In addition to Self erecting tower cranes -SETCs- that are towed or transported to the site on a vehicle, truck-mounted tower cranes have become popular in the UK over the past few years.
+In addition to Self-erecting tower cranes -SETCs- that are towed or transported to the site on a vehicle, truck-mounted tower cranes have become popular in the UK over the past few years.
 These cranes, which have many of the attributes of the self-erecting tower crane, are permanently mounted on a mobile crane carrier chassis and in operational requirements fall between SETCs and conventional mobile cranes.
 This Best Practice Guide does not address many aspects of truck-mounted tower crane operation.

 This distinct type of crane will be covered by a future Best Practice Guide SETCs are sometimes referred to as “pedestrian operated tower cranes”.
 This may not always be correct, as although the majority of SETCs are operated with the operator standing on the ground adjacent to the crane using remote controls, some are provided with cabs at a high level or operating stations at the base.
 It is also possible for some conventional top-slew tower cranes to be operated by remote controls at ground level.

-Tower crane Wind
+Tower crane Wind – Self Erecting Tower Crane:

-The crane supplier/manufacturer will be able to advise on the maximum in-service and out of service wind conditions for the specific model of a crane to be used.
-The out of service wind loadings will often be much greater than the in-service loads and the load-bearing capability of the ground (foundation) must be sufficient for the extra imposed loads due to the out-of-service wind.
+The crane supplier/manufacturer will be able to advise on the maximum in-service and out-of-service wind conditions for the specific model of a crane to be used.
+The out-of-service wind loadings will often be much greater than the in-service loads and the load-bearing capability of the ground (foundation) must be sufficient for the extra imposed loads due to the out-of-service wind.
 Where the SETC is to be taken down when high winds are anticipated, the operator must be made aware of any wind speed restrictions for dismantling.

-There have been a number of accidents where the ground conditions were not suitable for the out of service loadings or SETC have been dismantled at wind speeds in excess of the manufacturers maximum recommended speeds.
+There have been a number of accidents where the ground conditions were not suitable for the out-of-service loadings or SETC have been dismantled at wind speeds in excess of the manufacturer’s maximum recommended speeds.

-SETC’s should be left in free slew when out of service to allow the crane to “weathervane”, to ensure that the out of service foundation loads are not exceeded.
+SETC’s should be left in free slew when out of service to allow the crane to “weathervane”, to ensure that the out-of-service foundation loads are not exceeded.